 There are seemingly a lot of rules for this art form.
 I prefer to think of romance structure as having five key elements that can have any number of scenes and any variety of storylines:

 - Torn apart

 1. Meet Cute

 The love interests have to meet somehow.
-If they already know each other when the story begins, reference how they first met, perhaps through conversation.
-Readers love an origin story.
-If they are friends or enemies when the story starts, show where the relationship begins to change.
+If they already know each other when the story begins, then introduce readers to how they first met, perhaps through conversation.
+Readers love a good origin story.
+If they are friends or enemies when the story starts, show where the relationship dynamic begins to change.

 2. Romantic Tension

 This is what readers live for.
 Give them those tiny moments that show increasing romantic tension.
 These are the breadcrumbs for the final goal of the story.